 We’ve come so far down in this list of the best iOS 11.3.1 jailbreak tweaks, that such an important tweak, especially for iOS 11 users, deserves an applause.

-This tweak does something very important with the control center toggles.
+This tweak does something significant with the control center toggles.
 In iOS 11, Apple enabled a feature where even though you switch off the Wi-Fi and Bluetooth toggles from the control center, they’ll switch off temporarily instead of completely as in iOS 10.
 Apple did this to utilize Wi-Fi for AirDrop and other services.

 But, with RealCC, you can turn off that feature, and you’ll be able to switch off Wi-Fi completely instead of just switching it off for the day.